FortAwesome/Security-Docs-and-Attestation/Access_Control_Policy.md

 1. This policy applies to all Fonticons systems
 1. All Fonticons systems must implement or otherwise leverage an authentication and authorization scheme that can limit access based on authentication information
    1. To facilitate this policy Fonticons must maintain a valid, up-to-date inventory of their systems as part of their asset inventory
-1. Authorization level must be commenserate with the role and/or business related activities, e.g., an icon designer does not typically require admin access to the logging database
+1. Authorization level must be commensurate with the role and/or business related activities, e.g., an icon designer does not typically require admin access to the logging database
 1. Any employee or pro clients accessing Fonticons systems (with the exception of the free and or public aspects of the system) must be authenticated to said system and only be able to access those items to which they have appropriate authorization
 1. System access must not be granted to any employee without appropriate approval from a manager or the head of security
 1. System access must be granted only on a need-to-know basis